venovako/libpvn/README.md

 ...is a work in progress.

 Run `doxygen` in the `doc` subdirectory to generate the HTML documentation.

+Some documentation can also be found in the `var` subdirectory.

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).